Organizational Behavior: Managing People and Organizations

 Table of Contents:

-Part 1: Confronting the Issues.
+Part 1: Confronting the Issues.1.
+Being a Therapist.

 2. Assessing Joys and Hardships.